lopho/parallel_dataprocessor/README.md

   --no_parallel         disable parallel processing --no_lazy             disable lazy evaluation Lazy can get more performance as parallel synchronization points are
                         not fixed
+  --delete_original     delete original input data once it has been processed (only if output path is set)

 Copyright (C) 2022 Lopho <contact@lopho.org> | Licensed under the AGPLv3 <https://www.gnu.org/licenses/>
 ```